118 related texts · 3 related myths · Page 2 of 3

 The Torah states that if a master gives his Hebrew bondsman a Canaanite bondswoman "and she bears him sons or daughters," the woman and her children belong to the master (Exodus 21...

 Vayikra Rabbah, the great midrash on the Book of Leviticus, is all about unlocking those secrets.
-It's about diving deep into the connections between verses that might seem, at fir...
+It's about diving deep into the connections between verses that might seem, At fir...

 Vayikra Rabbah, a fascinating collection of rabbinic interpretations on the Book of Leviticus, explores this very idea, using the strange and unsettling phenomenon of leprosy in ho...